Due to Covid-19 students should refer to the module Blackboard pages for assessment details

 - Demonstrate competencies in reading, writing, the analysis of texts and the historical landscape as well as practice in independent study.

-This module offers students an opportunity to explore a broad spectrum of theoretical and applied debates that surround studies of memory and its links with the geographical.
+This module offers students an opportunity to explore a broad spectrum of theoretical and applied debates that surround studies of memory and its links with contemporary culture and politics.
 Drawing on a wide range of international examples, it examines the sites, technologies, politics and processes associated with various preservation and commemoration endeavours.
 Specifically, the ways in which groups and individuals struggle to gain authority to selectively represent and narrate their pasts will be discussed throughout alongside a concern with the practices of institutions in their efforts to reconcile problematic social memories.
-Case studies explore themes central to cultural geography including identity, subjectivity, embodiment, belonging, materiality, performance, scale, and the commodification of the past.
-The module develops substantive knowledge of topics introduced to students in The Geographies of Late Capitalism (GG25610), The Americas (GG26010) and Social and Cultural Geographies (GG25810).
+Case studies explore themes including identity, subjectivity, embodiment, belonging, materiality, performance, scale, and the commodification of the past.
+The module develops substantive knowledge of topics introduced to students in 2nd year modules Placing Politics (GS23020) and Placing Culture (GS20520).
 It also provides students with a range of critical approaches, concepts, vocabularies and ways-of-thinking about the "presentation of the past", the politics of heritage and the spatiality of memory.
 Throughout the module, student skills in analysis, written and oral communication will be developed through an engagement with both textual material and reflexive considerations of their own encounters with sites of memory.

 - Approaching memory, space and time (introduction to key debates)

-- Memory and the Self: geographical perspectives on memory and subjectivity.
+- Memory and the Self: critical perspectives on memory and subjectivity.